Marian Anderson: DAR and the 1939 Lincoln Memorial concert

-African-American novelist Zora Neale Hurston, however, criticized Roosevelt's failure to condemn the simultaneous decision of the Board of Education of the District of Columbia, now the District of Columbia State Board of Education, to exclude Anderson from singing at the segregated white Central High School.
+Black American novelist Zora Neale Hurston, however, criticized Roosevelt's failure to condemn the simultaneous decision of the Board of Education of the District of Columbia, now the District of Columbia State Board of Education, to exclude Anderson from singing at the segregated white Central High School.
 Hurston declared "to jump the people responsible for racial bias would be to accuse and expose the accusers themselves.
 The District of Columbia has no home rule; it is controlled by congressional committees, and Congress at the time was overwhelmingly Democratic.
 It was controlled by the very people who were screaming so loudly against the DAR.
 To my way of thinking, both places should have been denounced, or neither."

 As the controversy grew, the American press overwhelmingly supported Anderson's right to sing.
 The Philadelphia Tribune wrote, "A group of tottering old ladies, who don't know the difference between patriotism and putridism, have compelled the gracious First Lady to apologize for their national rudeness."
 The Richmond Times-Dispatch wrote, "In these days of racial intolerance so crudely expressed in the Third Reich, an action such as the D.A.R.'s ban ... seems all the more deplorable."
 With the support of Eleanor Roosevelt, President Roosevelt and Walter White, then-executive secretary of the NAACP, and Anderson's manager, Sol Hurok, persuaded Secretary of the Interior Harold L. Ickes to arrange an open-air concert on the steps of the Lincoln Memorial.
 The concert was performed on Easter Sunday, April 9.
 Anderson was accompanied, as usual, by Vehanen.
 They began the performance with a dignified and stirring rendition of "My Country, 'Tis of Thee".
 The event attracted a crowd of more than 75,000 in addition to a national radio audience of millions.

 Two months later, in conjunction with the 30th NAACP conference in Richmond, Virginia, Eleanor Roosevelt gave a speech on national radio (NBC and CBS) and presented Anderson with the 1939 Spingarn Medal for distinguished achievement.
 In 2001, a documentary film of the concert was chosen for the National Film Registry, and in 2008, NBC radio coverage of the event was selected for the National Recording Registry.

+The DAR later apologized to Anderson and she went on to perform at Constitution Hall in 1943, 1953, 1956, 1960, and 1964.
+First Lady Roosevelt returned to the Hall to watch the first of Anderson's performances there on January 7, 1943.